J-like/ICHPrognosis/README.md

 ### 🔗 Download Weights

 All weights are hosted on Google Drive (primary).
-If the links fail, you can use the **backup link on Zenodo**.
+If the links fail, you can use the **alternative link on Zenodo**.

 - **nnU-Net v2 segmentation model weights:**
 👉 [Download nnU-Net v2 weights](https://drive.google.com/drive/folders/1QxuVMiCTDg65k_e30gdFU2hLs5t1VlBP?usp=drive_link)